pluto/web-prover/README.md

 ## Known Reproducible Failures

 - `error: failed to run custom build command for ring v0.17.8`.
-If you run into this error you machine is not using the right llvm path and you should prefix this command with `PATH="/opt/homebrew/opt/llvm/bin:$PATH"`.
-If this still doesn't work install with `brew install llvm`
+If you run into this error you machine is not using the right llvm path.